 Pumping can be costly, especially if you don’t have insurance.
 Even if you have insurance, you may want something different, which can cost several hundred dollars.
 You will also need nipples, bottles, and extra sanitizing products.
 Not to mention the cleaning supplies and replacement parts.

 It Steals Time

 Sanitizing your pump and parts is a long process.
 Every piece of equipment used to pump, every nipple, and bottle will need to be cleaned regularly.
-According to the CDC, you should sanitize your pump every time it comes into contact with your milk.
-This sanitization process involves taking everything apart and making sure it all gets thoroughly clean and dry.
+According to the CDC, you should sanitize your pump whenever it comes into contact with your milk.1 This sanitization process involves taking everything apart and ensuring it gets thoroughly clean and dry.